McCormick County License Hearing Guide

 McCormick County DUI License Suspension & ALR Hearing

-What Happens if You Miss the Deadline: Missing the 15-day deadline is a critical mistake.
-If you fail to request a hearing within this timeframe, your South Carolina driver's license will be automatically suspended.
-There's very little recourse once the deadline passes, so act immediately.
+What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 30 days of your arrest, your license will be automatically suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension